coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 Note that if we made ``selfpid`` universe monomorphic, the two universes (in this case ``u`` and ``u0``) would be declared in the global universe graph with names ``selfpid.u0`` and ``selfpid.u1``.
-Since the constraints would also be global ``Print selfpid.`` would not show them and we would have to use :cmd:`Print Universes`.
+Since the constraints would be global, ``Print selfpid.`` will not show them, however they will be shown by :cmd:`Print Universes`.

 When printing :g:`pidentity`, we can see the universes it binds in the annotation :g:`@{u}`.
 Additionally, when